deepraj21/duckdesk/README.md

 <h1 align="center">DUCKDESK</h1>

+DUCKDESK is a comprehensive WordPress blog website with various pages and categories.
+Here's a brief description of each section you mentioned:

 **Home Page:**
 - The home page serves as the landing page for your website, providing an attractive and engaging introduction.
 - It features the latest blog posts, allowing visitors to see the most recent content.